joangro/joangro.github.io/_posts/2020-02-03-resource-manager-list-all-projects.md

 ## The "issue"

-Although the API has all of the needed features to manage our projects via a REST interface, it's missing some higer level features to, for example, list all the projects under an organization.
+Although the API has all of the needed features to manage our projects via a REST interface, it's missing some higer level features to, for example, listing all the projects under an organization, no matter under which hiererchical branch are they into.

-There is a command that seems to helm here, which is the [`gcloud projects list`](https://cloud.google.com/sdk/gcloud/reference/projects/list) on the Google Cloud SDK, however, as stated in the documentation:
+There is a command that seems to help here, which is the [`gcloud projects list`](https://cloud.google.com/sdk/gcloud/reference/projects/list) on the Google Cloud SDK, however, as stated in the documentation:

 > (The `gcloud projects list` command) Lists all active projects, where the active account has Owner, Editor or Viewer permissions"

 So that means that if we have visibility on more than one organization, we will see all the projects on the same list no matter on which organization they are.

-You might think to use some flag to filter the organization that we want.
+We might think to use some flag to filter the organization that we want.
 Let's use the same command again, but this time we will filter by a specific Organization ID:

 ```
 gcloud projects list \